-Table 65: Administrator settings
+Table 63: Administrator settings

-Field Name Description User type Choose the user type from admin user and normal user and basic user New User Name You can modify the user name, set up a new user name New Password Input the new password Confirm Password Input the new password again Language Select the language for the web, the device support Chinese, English, and Spanish etc. Management using VPN Remote Web Login Enable/Disable remote Web login Allow wireless host To allow all the wireless clients connected to the cnPilot Home Router to access the management interface Local Web Port Set the port value which is used to login from Internet port and PC port, default is 80
+Field Name Description User type Choose the user type from admin user and normal user and basic user.
+New User Name You can modify the user name, set up a new user name.
+New Password Input the new password.
+Confirm Password Input the new password again.
+Language Select the language for the web, the device supports the languages such as Chinese, English, and Spanish.
+Management using VPN Remote Web Login Enable/Disable remote Web login.
+Allow wireless host To allow all the wireless clients connected to the cnPilot Home Router to access the management interface.

-Field Name Description Web Idle timeout Set the Web Idle timeout time.
-The webpage can be logged out after Web Idle Timeout without any operation Allowed Remote IP (IP1, IP2,) Set the IP from which a user can login the device remotely SSH Enable/Disable telnet
+Field Name Description Local Web Port Set the port value which is used to login from Internet port and PC port, default is 80.
+Web Idle timeout Set the Web Idle timeout time.
+The webpage can be logged out after Web Idle Timeout without any operation.
+Allowed Remote IP (IP1, IP2,) Set the IP from which a user can login the device remotely.
+SSH Enable/Disable telnet.